 If you are a Lucious Fox fan, you’ll be excited to know that we are getting more of him this season.
 Chris Chalk wouldn’t spill the details on the different characters that Fox will align himself with this season, but we can expect the same Fox we know and love:

-The fifth and final season of Gotham will premiere Thursday, January 3, 2019, on Fox at 8pm ET.
+Gotham’s fifth and final season will premiere Thursday, January 3, 2019, on Fox at 8 pm ET.